srikanth-narayanan/CarND-Vehicle-Detection/README.md

 ### Training a Classifier

+The given feature set ylabels are classified in to two types cars and non-cars.
+The Ylables are given a value of 1 for cars and 0 for non-cars.
+The sklearn `train_test_split` functions is used to spilt the data and into training and test sets.
 In order to train the dataset on a classfier feature normalisation was performed using the `sklearn.preprocessing.StandardScaler`.
 The scaler normalised the data to zero mean and unit variance.
 This helps the optimiser in a classifier to converge correctly.

-Below are images for scaled feature set.
+Below are the images for scaled feature set.

 ![Scaled Feature][image6]